lnealer/piezo_player_9000/README.md

 ## Future Work
 ### Chords
-A limitation of the current implementation is that it can only sound a single note at a time. i.e. it cannot player musical chords.
+A limitation of the current implementation is that it can only sound a single note at a time. i.e. it cannot play musical chords.

 A piezo buzzer is an amplifier for electric signals, in this case a PWM signal produced by the MCU.
 The MCU produces musical notes by generating a PWM signal of the correct frequency.
 In a normal piano, playing multiple notes simultaneously causes constructive and destructive interence in the waveforms.
 This produces a complex and (critically) non-uniform waveform which corresponds to a chord.